usccolumbia/MLatticeABC/README.md

 ## Environment Setup

 To use `MLatticeABC` you need to create an environment with the correct dependencies.
-Using `Anaconda` this can be accomplished with the follow commands:
+Using `Anaconda` this can be accomplished with the following commands:

 ```bash
 conda create --name mlatticeabc python=3.6